Oklahoma City University School of Law

 THE VOICE OF THE VICTIMS™

-That often means he works directly with clients.
+Bill often works directly with clients too.

 “I like meeting our clients face to face,” Bill says.
 “You can talk to someone on the phone, but I feel face to face is best to understand each other.
 I love and enjoy that — and they enjoy it.
 I’m not just someone on TV or radio.
 I’m a real person who sits down with clients, talks with them and tries to counsel them through one of the most difficult times in their life.”